-The living areas of the motorhome are equipped with emergency exit windows (Figure 2-5 and Figure 2-6).
-These windows are designed for emergency exits when it is not practical to exit by the door, which also is an emergency exit-in the front of the motorhome.
+The living, bath, and bedroom areas of the motorhome are equipped with emergency exit windows (Figure 2-5 thru Figure 2-7).
+These windows are designed for emergency exits when it is not practical to exit by the door, which also is an emergency exit in the front of the motorhome.
 These windows are readily noticeable by their red handles and the red EXIT label on the windows.
+To use these windows as emergency exits, lift the handle and push outward on the window.
+As required, the window can be closed by pulling the window inward and then lowering the handle to latch the window back in place.
+When the motorhome is to be parked, note where these windows will be, so that the exits will not be blocked (e.g., against a tree, pole, or wall).